Local Map Construction with SDMap: A Comprehensive Survey: Conclusion

-In this article, the literature on local map construction using SD maps was reviewed, highlighting the pivotal role of SD maps in this task.
-The definition and core aspects of local map construction with SD maps were presented, demonstrating their significance in developing accurate and reliable maps.
+In this article, the literature on local map construction using SDMap was reviewed, highlighting the pivotal role of SDMap in this task.
+The definition and core aspects of local map construction with SDMap were presented, demonstrating their significance in developing accurate and reliable maps.
 Commonly used public datasets and their corresponding evaluation metrics were enumerated.

-The main processes of leading technological approaches were summarized, focusing on the representation and encoding methods for data from various sensors, such as LiDAR, cameras, and radar.
-Advanced fusion techniques for integrating multi-source sensor data, fusion methods, were explored, along with their respective strengths and limitations.
+This study reviews the core processes of state-of-the-art technologies, concentrating on data representation and encoding methods for sensor data, including lidar, camera, and radar inputs.
+It also examines sophisticated sensor fusion strategies for consolidating data from diverse sensors, evaluating their comparative advantages and constraints.

 The evaluation prospects and design trends of local map construction models were discussed.
-This included addressing emerging challenges, such as improving SD map alignment with BEV perspectives and enhancing encoding and processing methods.
-The potential of incorporating detailed SD map prior information to model road topological relationships was considered, with the goal of improving scene understanding and supporting higher-level autonomous driving tasks.
+This included addressing emerging challenges, such as improving SDMap alignment with BEV perspectives and enhancing encoding and processing methods.
+The potential of incorporating detailed SDMap prior information to model road topological relationships was considered, with the goal of improving scene understanding and supporting higher-level intelligent driving tasks.

 { }